avajs/eslint-plugin-ava/docs/rules/test-title-format.md

 # ava/test-title-format

-📝 Ensure test titles have a certain format.
+📝 Require test titles to match a pattern.

 🚫 This rule is _disabled_ in the ✅ `recommended` [config](https://github.com/avajs/eslint-plugin-ava#recommended-config).